I love lentils with fish, and these herby lentils are easy to make and go beautifully with pan-fried sea bass fillets.

 Sprigs of fresh thyme

-3/4 pint vegetable stock
+3/4 pint chicken or vegetable stock

 Seasoning